mawillcockson/install-keepass/README.md

 ## Getting Started

 To begin with, this will only work on recent versions of Windows.
-Running through the first step will tell us if your version of Windows is recent enough.
+Performing the first step will tell us if your version of Windows is recent enough.

-We'll install [Python][] first, as that is what this requires.
-The easiest way to do that would be to open a [PowerShell][] terminal by opening the Start Menu and typing PowerShell.
+This guide relies on [Python][], which we'll install now.
+Open a [PowerShell][] terminal by opening the Start Menu and typing `PowerShell`.
 This should look something like this:

 ![PowerShell in the Sart Menu][pwsh-start]

 Select the first one, and a window should open.
 On some systems, it may take a moment for the terminal to load.
-Once you see the prompt `> ` with a blinking cursor as below, you're ready.
+Once you see the prompt `PS C:\User\user> ` with a blinking cursor as below, you're ready.

 ![PowerShell opened and ready][pwsh-ready]